Jordan Lake Christmas Bird Count

 New Hope Audubon sponsors the Jordan Lake Christmas Bird Count (CBC) each year in collaboration with the National Audubon Society, in a count circle centered in the area of Jordan Lake in Chatham County (count circle map).
 The count is done on one designated day, often starting early in the morning, lasting 6 or more hours, and is restricted to the designated count circle.
 We try to count every individual bird of every species we encounter, seen or heard.

-The count this year will be held on Sunday, January 3, 2021.
 For a close-up look at our past results, last year’s compiler’s notes, and a summary of our cumulative data since 1977, see the ‘Historical Information’ section below.

 NEW: Visit our new Bird Count Charts page to explore our historical data going back to 1977 for both our Spring and Christmas Bird Counts.
 On this page you may generate graphs of the abundance of individual bird species over time, and you may also download spreadsheets of the cumulative data.